 Why was your organization created?

 The AIDS epidemic is the single biggest crisis in the history of man.
-Over the last decade significant progress has been made in the fight against HIV and AIDS, but children are still falling through the gaps.
-Our organization was created in 2004 with a vision of preventing new HIV infections, and providing health care services to HIV positive children so that they can live close to normal lives.
+Over the last decade significant progress has been made in the fight against HIV and AIDS, but orphana and vulnerable children are still falling through the gaps.
+IN 2004, we created our organization with a vision of preventing new HIV infections, and providing a packge of life saving health care services to HIV positive children so that they can live close to normal lives.

 The program has grown organically since then.
 We have added a women's empowerment and a malaria prevention program so that we can make a long-term sustainable impact on the community.